TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms2/lab6.md

 The test suite should provide

 1. Test cases for the types of expressions
-1. Test cases for the resolution of method names
+1. Test cases for name resolution
+  * resolving of method names
+  * errors on instantiating, subclassing, or referencing the main class
-2. Test cases for
+1. Test cases for types
   * errors on overloaded methods
   * errors on cyclic inheritance
   * errors on fields hiding fields in a parent class